 What is the Brex Corporate Card?

-Who is Eligible for the Brex Corporate Card?
+What Do You Need to Apply for the Brex Corporate Card?

 Eligibility and credit limit are based on your spending patterns, cash balance, and the amount of money you’ve raised from investors.
 There’s no credit check, personal guarantee, or collateral required.
 So, if the business is unable to pay back its debt, the owner doesn’t have to worry about personal assets being seized.